 Sony Xperia 5 II: Lack of zoom makes it difficult to take portraits.
 Not great edge detection but good blur quality and OK portrait detail.

-In terms of quality, the Huawei P40 Pro provides the crispest, most color-accurate, and detailed images.
+The Huawei P40 Pro provides the crispest, most color-accurate, and detailed images in terms of quality.
 Although cropping in on a wide-angle shot defeats the purpose, there’s something to be said for detail retention and focus.
 Google’s Pixel 5 performs by far the worst in this regard, with a fixed focal point that’s often out-of-focus.
 The Xperia 5 II and Galaxy S20 Plus are comparable for detail in the frame’s center, but Sony’s phone suffers from more edge distortion.

 The Xperia 5 II’s colors are realistic enough, although the second picture is definitely underexposed.
 This leaves us with the Galaxy S20 Plus and Huawei P40 Pro as the most appetizing to look at.